andsild/blog/about.markdown

 title: About
 ---
 Qwde ([http://qwde.no](http://qwde.no)) is a project outside of work.
 The primary goal is to explore technology.
 Go fast and break things.
-I'm not making perfect posts or code, <a href="https://medium.com/startup-leadership/the-best-way-to-learn-something-make-a-lot-of-pots-7f4aa97e1d3a">I'm just making a lot of pots</a>.
+I'm not making perfect posts or code, [I'm just making a lot of pots](https://medium.com/startup-leadership/the-best-way-to-learn-something-make-a-lot-of-pots-7f4aa97e1d3a).

 Qwde is a name that comes from mashing the keyboard.
 Maybe it will find its way to become something like "Quantitative Wicket De Minimis"?
 Or something recursive and GNU-ish as "Qwde Was Deliberately Erratic"?